ostat/ostat.github.io/docs/openscad/gridfinity-extended/custom-cutout.md

 * Make note of the DPI for when importing in to Inkscape

 ## Example Taking image with phone
-Image taken with iPhone, using calipers for scale
+Image taken with iPhone, using calipers for scale<br>
 ![openscad label](/assets/openscad/gridfinity-extended/custom-cutout\stanley-photo.jpg){:.wrap-lightbox width="150" }